Koxx3/minimo/README.md

 - You feel the electric brake too strong at full power ? the progressive electric braking adjust the brake power in real time.

+- You find the throttle too sensitive ? change the acceleration curve to an exponential for a slow start but quick ramp-up.

 **[Check all datailed features here](FEATURES.md)**

 ![Idea](/img/SmartController.png)